List of Pirates of the Caribbean characters: James Norrington

-James Norrington, portrayed by Jack Davenport, appears in The Curse of the Black Pearl, Dead Man's Chest, and At World's End.
+James Norrington, CB, portrayed by Jack Davenport, appears in The Curse of the Black Pearl, Dead Man's Chest, and At World's End.

 Norrington served in the Royal Navy as a lieutenant.
 He was stationed aboard HMS Dauntless as it made the crossing from England to Port Royal, carrying Governor Weatherby Swann and his young daughter, Elizabeth.
 Upon sighting a wrecked merchant vessel, Norrington ordered his men to search for survivors, leading to the rescue of a young Will Turner.

 Eight years later, Captain Norrington is about to be promoted to the rank of commodore.
 Among those gathered for the ceremony is Elizabeth Swann, now a young woman.
 While the newly promoted Commodore Norrington proposes to Elizabeth Swann atop the fortress, she faints and topples over the wall into the harbor below.
 She is rescued by Captain Jack Sparrow, who is then arrested by Norrington.

 When pirates attack Port Royal and kidnap Elizabeth, Norrington pursues the pirates' ship, the Black Pearl.
 Will Turner and Jack Sparrow commandeer HMS Interceptor, stranding Norrington aboard the disabled Dauntless.
 Watching as Sparrow and Turner make off with Interceptor, Norrington grudgingly acknowledges Sparrow's unexpected cleverness and competency.

 Norrington pursues Sparrow and Turner with three objectives: reclaim the Interceptor, capture Jack Sparrow, and rescue Elizabeth.
 Barbossa sinks the Interceptor and maroons Sparrow and Elizabeth.
 Norrington spots Elizabeth's distress signal and rescues them.
 Norrington arrests Jack and ignores Elizabeth's plea to rescue Will from Barbossa, believing he has turned pirate.
 He only relents after Elizabeth accepts his previous marriage proposal.
 He asks for Jack's assistance to locate Isla de Muerta.

 At Isla de Muerta, Norrington and his men battle the immortal pirates.
 When Will Turner breaks the curse, making the pirates mortal again, Norrington's men defeat them.
 The commodore imprisons the surrendered pirates and returns to Port Royal with Jack Sparrow.
 Despite thanking him for the victory against Barbossa, Norrington reluctantly agrees to obey the law and hang Jack for piracy.
 Will and Elizabeth free Sparrow from the gallows, but they are quickly caught.
 Governor Swann pardons Will, while Sparrow escapes.
 Norrington graciously accepts Elizabeth's wish to marry Will, and postpones pursuing Sparrow for one day.